alienzhou/yoo-hoo/README.md

 Hey,

-Print the funny words you want in the console.
+Print the 3D words you want in the console.
+Maybe used for a banner for your project.
 Have fun!

 ---